dwrobel/flatcam/README.md

 - another changes to the final_save() function
 - some strings were left outside the translation formatting - fixed
 - finished the replacement of '_' symbols throughout the app which conflicted with the _() function used by the i18n
+- reverted changes in Tools regarding the toggle effect - now they work as expected

 10.03.2019